PalestinianVoices/linkedin_automator/README.md

-## Linkedin Automator
+# 🤖 Linkedin Automator

 A Python library to automate various operations on LinkedIn posts, comments, and replies.
 So far, it supports the following features:
-- Viewing all comments on posts (as well as last two replies) for each
+- Viewing all comments on posts (as well as last two replies) for each comment
 - Deleting a comment or more given their links
 - Deleting comments written by specific users across a number of posts

+The last feature has been our main motivation for making this package since LinkedIn does not allow pages to block users from commenting on their posts.

 ### 🚀 Installation
 ```